Chart Color Schemes

 Barmera has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
-The area is expected to grow by 297 persons to 2041 based on the latest population numbers, recording a gain of 4.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on these projections, Barmera is expected to grow by 297 persons to 2041, recording a gain of 3.8% in total over the 17 years.

 Frequently Asked Questions - Population